ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 few, has it.
 However, there’s a neat future of CL, that is difficult to implement or non-existent in other approaches: since the scripts themselves are valid CL programs, I can load the programs in the REPL and do nice things with it.
-Nothing comes close to the flexibility that CL provides when inteacting with live, running programs.
+Nothing comes close to the flexibility that CL provides when interacting with live, running programs.

 In this short tutorial, I will also lightly gloss about one nice thing with CL scripting: multi-call binaries.
 A multi-call binary is a single executable file that can be dereferenced with many